dapphp/radius/README.md

 **Dapphp\Radius** is a pure PHP RADIUS client for authenticating users against a RADIUS server in PHP.
 It currently supports basic RADIUS auth using PAP, CHAP (MD5), MSCHAP v1, and EAP-MSCHAP v2.
-The current 2.5.x branch is tested to work with Microsoft Windows Server 2012 Network Policy Server and FreeRADIUS 2 and above and most likely works with other RADIUS server implementations.
+The current 2.5.x branch is tested to work with the following RADIUS servers:

+- Microsoft Windows Server 2012 Network Policy Server
+- FreeRADIUS 2 and above

-PAP authentication has been tested on Microsoft Radius server IAS, Mideye RADIUS Server, Radl, RSA SecurID, VASCO Middleware 3.0 server, WinRadius, and ZyXEL ZyWALL OTP.
+PAP authentication has been tested on:

+- Microsoft Radius server IAS
+- Mideye RADIUS Server
+- Radl
+- RSA SecurID
+- VASCO Middleware 3.0 server
+- WinRadius
+- ZyXEL ZyWALL OTP

 The PHP mcrypt extension is required if using MSCHAP v1 or v2.